From Policy to Practice: Advancing Gender Equality for Maritime Excellence

 A Practical Pathway Forward: Altus Regional’s Implementation Course

-For institutions seeking to build this capability, Altus Regional has developed a comprehensive training programme, Implementing Gender Equality Policies in the Maritime Sector.
-This four‑module course provides the tools, frameworks, and practical guidance required to assess current systems, design governance structures, embed obligations into institutional frameworks, strengthen monitoring and capability systems, and establish continuous review mechanisms.
+For institutions seeking to build capability, Altus Regional has developed a comprehensive training programme, Implementing Gender Equality Policies in the Maritime Sector.
+This four‑module course provides the tools, frameworks, and practical guidance required to assess current systems, design governance structures, embed obligations into institutional frameworks, strengthen monitoring and capability systems, and institute continuous review mechanisms.
 The course culminates in a full implementation simulation based on the One Caribbean Port case, enabling participants to apply the entire framework in a realistic institutional scenario.
-As the maritime sector moves decisively toward implementation, this programme offers a practical pathway for institutions committed to translating policy into operational reality.
+By equipping institutions to build and implement gender‑equality policies, this programme strengthens the region’s capacity to meet the expectations associated with maritime excellence.

 Request Advisory Support